 The INTERNATIONAL BACCALAUREATE (IB) PROGRAM aims to develop inquiring, knowledgeable, and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 To this end, the IB Program works with schools, governments, and international organizations to develop challenging programs of international education and rigorous assessment.
 This programs encourage students across the world to become active, compassionate, and lifelong learners who understand that other people, with their differences, can also be right.
 The International Baccalaureate Diploma Program is a challenging two-year curriculum, primarily aimed at students aged 16 to 18.
 It leads to a qualification that is widely recognized by the world's leading universities.
-Students in all IB course are required to take the corresponding IB exams in May.
+Students in all IB courses are required to take the corresponding IB exams in May.

 The ACADEMY OF THEATRE ARTS (ATA) is an intensive training program that offers exciting opportunities for students.
 Some students enter the ATA because they enjoy acting and want to develop concentration skills, collaboration skills, critical/creative thinking skills and problem-solving skills.
 Other students join the ATA because they are interested in majoring in the performing arts in college, or they are considering a career in the arts.
-It is a small learning community that offers students the opportunity to receive intensive instruction and support in acting in an authentic work environment.
-The ATA provides opportunities for students to interact with artists from the surrounding areas and to attend field trips and theatrical events.
+It is a small learning community that offers students the opportunities for students to interact with artists from the surrounding areas and to attend field trips and theatrical events.
 All ATA students are offered leadership opportunities and a "voice" in decision-making.
 Students enter the Academy with a declared major in acting and graduate with an ATA Certificate upon completion of the program.

 VISUAL AND PERFORMING ARTS offers a wide choice of electives to meet the needs and plans of individual students interested in art, music, and theatre.
-Students with these interests are urged to speak with their guidance counselors and fine arts teachers.
+Students with these interests are urged to speak with their school counselors and fine arts teachers.